ajithyaasaf/Cedoi-Connect-1/replit.md

 This is a mobile-first Progressive Web Application (PWA) designed for the CEDOI Madurai Forum to simplify meeting scheduling, attendance marking, and reporting.
 The application serves two main user roles: Sonai (meeting organizer) and Chairman (meeting oversight and reporting).

-**Current Status (July 2025)**: Fully integrated with Firebase/Firestore database, responsive navigation, and enhanced meeting creation interface.
+**Current Status (July 2025)**: Completely integrated with Firebase/Firestore database with fallback support, responsive navigation, and enhanced meeting creation interface.
+Full Firestore implementation for all data operations.

 ## User Preferences